konman01/Java/OOPS/Documentation.md

 Defining multiple constructors in a class with different parameters is known as Constructor Overloading.
 The parameters should differ in parameter types or number of parameters passed.
 Constructor Overloading helpds to initialize the instance of a class in different way.

 #### Points
-* The Constructor name should be same as class name, and should not have any return type
+* The Constructor name should be same as the class name, and should not have any return type
 * Constructors of a class are never inherited and therefore are not subject to hiding or overriding.
-So constructors cannot be declared as Final
+So constructors cannot be declared as Final and Abstarct
 * When you set a member as static it means: "This method belongs to the class, not to a particular object."
-But the constructor is implicitly called to initialize an data members of a class(static members cannot use non static members), so we cannot declare constructors as Static members.
+But a constructor is implicitly called to initialize  data members of a class(static blocks cannot use non static members), so we cannot declare constructors as Static members.
 * When you set a method as abstract it means: "This method doesn't have a body and it should be implemented in a child class."
 But the constructor is called implicitly for instance initialization when the new keyword is used so it can't lack a body.
-So Constructors cannot be declated as Abstarct
+So Constructors cannot be declared as Abstarct

 #### Notes